 Insurance companies set their prices with the state governments.
 So it’s not like you will get quoted different prices from two different agents on the same policy.
-That means you can shop around, but don't waste your time.
+That means you can shop around.
 The trick is to let someone else do the shopping for you.

 Captive agents can only sell the products from one company.
 They have a contract with that company which forbids them from selling anything else.
 Independent agents, on the other hand, aren’t bound to any company.
 So they can compare quotes from hundreds of companies for you.